Local SEO and local search: how to measure the real impact on in-store traffic?

 Before a customer even visits a store, they must be able to find the brand online.
 The first criterion to monitor is therefore the presence in local search results.

-- Positioning on Google Maps: ensure that establishments appear at the top of the results for relevant queries.
+- Positioning on Google Maps: ensure that establishments appear well at the top of the results for relevant queries.

 A well-positioned brand captures qualified traffic without advertising effort.
 But being visible is not enough… it still needs to translate into engagement!